shree-21/pokemon-app/README.md

+Pokemon App

+This app is built using React, which uses GraphQL and Apollo Client to fetch the data of Pokemons from the GraphQL API.
+On landing page, the first 10 Pokemons and their details are displayed, and after clicking on "More Information" link on each of these pokemons, their Evolutions are listed along with the pokemon.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+## `create-react-app my-app`

+Run this command to create a react app giving any name to the app.

+## `npm install react-router-dom`

+Runs the app as Route is used in App.js for two different pages.

+## `npm install apollo-boost react-apollo graphql --save`

+apollo-boost bundles several packages with apollo-client. react-apollo binds apollo with react. graphql which is the JavaScript implementation for GraphQL.

 ### `npm start`